abhattachar5/Mask-RCNN-Custom-Dataset/README.md

 - Refer to the custommaskrcnn.pynb notebook to see how the model was trained on 2 custom classes

 # Using Model Trained on Custom Dataset
-- Sample outputs available in the output folder
+- Sample outputs available in the folder